fiso64/slsk-batchdl/README.md

 - `--searches-per-time` increase at the risk of ban, see the notes section for details.

 ### Quality vs Quantity
 The options `--strict-title`, `--strict-artist` and `--strict-album` will filter any file that does not contain the title/artist/album in the filename (ignoring case, bounded by boundary chars).
 Since by default such files will be ranked lower anyways and may actually be correct, these options are only recommended when you want to minimize false downloads as much as possible.
+Another way to prevent false downloads is to set `--length-tol` to 3 or less to make it ignore any songs that differ from the input by more than 3 seconds.

 ## Configuration
 Create a file named `sldl.conf` in the same directory as the executable and write your arguments there, e.g: